koriaf/parks-bce-integration-bookable-things/api_products.rst

   Returns the same response format as the GET method in case of success (code 200) or error message if any happened (code 4xx).

+  Please use actual product version before updating and use patch on minimal set of fields to avoid overwritting data changed on server (for example cost per unit changed due to the schedule)

 Product delete